Navleen-creator/Mobile-Manufacturer-Sales-Analysis/README.md

 Inventory Optimization:By identifying the "Cheapest Cellphone" vs. "Top Selling Models," the analysis helps stakeholders balance low-cost acquisition models with high-margin premium models.

 How to Navigate this Repository
-    : Contains the full code for all 10 business questions.
+   SQLQuery2.sql : Contains the  full code along with  the business questions.